Library Guides & Policies

 The Joseph Campbell and Marija Gimbutas Collections are housed on Pacifica’s Lambert campus, adjacent to the Graduate Research Library, and are maintained by the OPUS Archives and Research Center.
 Both collections are open to the public from 2:30-4:30 every Saturday, no appointment necessary!
 Should you want to see the Collections at another time, please contact OPUS or the Graduate Research Library.

-• Friends of the Library: Up to 10 items for 30 days, no renewals.
-No in-house journals or test collection materials can be checked out.
+- Friends of the Library: Up to 10 items for 30 days, no renewals.
+Test collection materials are not available to Friends of the Library.

-You may check out items from either the Ladera or Lambert campus libraries.
-If you want someone else other than yourself to pick up items for you from either library for check-out, you must send written permission by US Mail or via email (to circulation@pacifica.edu) requesting this, and specifically naming who the person is that will be picking up the items for you.
-This is called checking out by proxy.
-Please send us this written request at least 24 hours prior to your proxy checking out items for you.
+You may check out items from either the Ladera or Lambert campus library.
+If you would like someone else to pick up items for you from either library for check-out, you must send written permission by US Mail or via email to circulation@pacifica.edu requesting check-out by proxy and specifically naming the person who will be picking up the items for you.
+Please send this written request at least 24 hours prior to your proxy checking out items for you.
 Without written permission, we cannot check items out to your proxy.

 Dissertations & Theses